regoclint/prac/Notes.md

  - Flow: Seed URL -> URL Frontier -> Fetcher + Renderer (DNS resolver + Redis + Storage) -> URL Extractor + Duplicate detection + ...
         -> URL filter -> Is Crawled?(Bloom filter - youtube.com/watch?v=RSwjdlTp108)

+- Seed url from all categories
  - URL Frontier:- Prioritizer -> front Qs(1 Q per priority) -> Back Q router -> Back Qs (1 per thread and per domain to maintain politeness)
                 ->Heap(to select earliest politeness)
                 Prioritizer will have priority on type of content(like news),freshness etc Back Q Router will create mapping of hostid to Back Q id Heap will update time after picking the url for politness
+                #Back queues = # of threads of fetcher
+ - DNS Resolver to map hostname to ip can be cached.
+A custom dns resolver is req as its faster
  - Fetcher & renderer:- fetches urls from back Qs when its free.
 It also renders the pages also now we have single page applications like angular which need rendering
                 It stores the pages in compressed forms in DB and some in uncompressed form in redis(because uncompressing can take time for some)
+ - URL extractor - This can be done only after rendering to reveal the total list of URLs
+ - URL filter- only html or only jpeg etc
  - Detect updates:- HEAD requests to find update time duplicates:- MD5 hash works only entire match, SimHash of 2 pages gives similarity %(near duplicate for people who copy content)
  - Storage:- Google cloud big table build on GFS etc. No sql DB for PBs of data